GBAF Logo

 Add as preferred source on Google

-LONDON, May 26 (Reuters) - European home improvement retailer Kingfisher reported a 0.7% fall in first-quarter underlying sales against a "soft market backdrop" but kept its guidance for full-year profit.
+LONDON, May 26 (Reuters) - European home improvement retailer Kingfisher reported a 0.7% decline in first-quarter underlying sales on Tuesday, citing a soft market backdrop, but maintained its full-year profit guidance.

-The FTSE-100 listed group, which owns B&Q and Screwfix in the UK and Castorama and Brico Depot in France and other markets, said on Tuesday core categories proved resilient despite a late start to spring impacting footfall and seasonal demand.
+The FTSE 100-listed group, which owns B&Q and Screwfix in the UK and Castorama and Brico Depot in France and other markets, said core categories proved resilient despite a late start to spring impacting footfall and seasonal demand.
+Total sales rose 0.8%.

-In the UK, Screwfix's like-for-like sales rose 4.1% and it won market share.
-But B&Q's sales on the same basis fell 4.1%, reflecting its higher exposure to seasonal items, such as garden furniture and plants, and a tough comparative number with last year.
+In the UK, Screwfix's like-for-like sales rose 4.1% in the first quarter to April 30 and it won market share.
+But B&Q's sales on the same basis fell 4.1%, reflecting its higher exposure to seasonal items such as garden furniture and plants, and a tough comparative number with last year.

 Official data, published last week, showed British retail sales fell by the most in nearly a year in April as fuel sales plummeted, adding to signs of waning consumer spending against the backdrop of the Iran war and rising energy costs.